 India records one year without polio cases

-ATLANTA/EVANSTON, Ill./GENEVA/NEW YORK/SEATTLE, 12 January 2012 – India appears to have interrupted wild poliovirus transmission, tomorrow completing one year without polio since its last case, in a 2-year-old girl in the state of West Bengal, on 13 January 2011.
+NEW DELHI, India, 12 January 2012– India appears to have interrupted wild poliovirus transmission, completing one year without polio since its last case, in a 2-year-old girl in the state of West Bengal, on 13 January 2011.

 India’s achievement in stopping polio will save hundreds of thousands of children from lifelong paralysis or death each year.
 Poliovirus can travel easily to polio-free areas.
 Stopping polio in India will prevent a recurrence of the polio outbreaks – due to virus of Indian origin – seen in recent years in countries as diverse as Angola, Bangladesh, Nepal, Tajikistan, and Russia.

 "India’s success is arguably its greatest public health achievement and has provided a global opportunity to push for the end of polio," said World Health Organization Director-General Margaret Chan.
 “The Global Polio Eradication Initiative is in full emergency mode and focused on using this momentum to close this crippling disease down.
 Stopping polio in India required creativity, perseverance and professionalism – many of the innovations in polio eradication were sparked by the challenges in India.
 The lessons from India must now be adapted and implemented through emergency actions to finish polio everywhere."